| InterdigitalNecrobacillosis (Footrot) of

 zinc deficiency may influence susceptibility, although this

+connection has not been scientifically proven.
 Diagnosis is usually straightforward and based on clinical signs and the characteristic gross lesions and

 odor.
 Bacterial culture of biopsy material may be helpful